 What is Welding Technology?

-WKCTC's welding courses are offered days, evenings and weekends depending upon semester scheduling to fit your needs.
+WKCTC's welding courses are offered days and evenings depending upon semester scheduling to fit your needs.
 The Welding Program is using some of the most modern welding equipment available.
 Students are taught to do electric arc welding; oxyacetylene gas welding and cutting; metal inert gas welding (MIG); and tungsten inert gas welding (TIG).
 In the lab, students weld various kinds of metals such as mild steel, aluminum, cast iron, stainless steel, etc. Classroom time is spent learning how to read blueprints and studying the theory of welding processes, metals, welding rods, etc. Lab includes shop training in the use of saws, drill presses, grinders, power shears, metal brakes and rolls, and numerous other hand tools.
 Students fabricate shop jobs such as trailers, frames, racks, and swings using steel plates, angle iron, pipes, channel iron, and other structural steel shapes.
 During the course of training, most students become skilled to pass welders' certification tests that the majority of industries now require for employment.
 Welding is a skill that takes many hours of practice in order to become proficient.
 There is always a demand for good welders; but to be most successful, one must become a master of his/her trade.
 The equipment and skills levels vary because welding processes differ and are used for a variety of purposes.
 Jobs may range from those of highly-skilled manual welders, who can use both gas and electrical arc welding equipment and who can plan their work from blueprints or other specifications, to those of unskilled, welding helpers.
-Check out our flyer.

 What are my career options?